 Derry City & Strabane District Council and City Centre Initiative worked in close partnership to deliver the first public access defibrillators to Derry’s city centre.
-Public Access Defibrillator’s will make a difference for the wellbeing of the people of Derry~Londonderry.
+Public Access Defibrillators will make a difference in the well-being of the people of Derry~Londonderry.

-The Rangers have also been involved in meeting with traders and private companies throughout the city and further afield in their efforts to fundraise and launch their own Public Access Defibrillators.
+The Wardens have also been involved in meeting with traders and private companies throughout the city and further afield in their efforts to fundraise and launch their own Public Access Defibrillators.